Release List Reviews Price Search Shop Newsletter Forum DVD Giveaways Blu-Ray/ HD DVD Advertise

 Synopsis:

 During the Spanish Civil War (even though anachronisms abound) young Fando (Mahdi Chaouch) is forced to watch as Garcia Lorca is executed by a taunting Fascist firing squad.
-He keeps asking his mother (Núria Espert) what happened to his father, and eventually learns that his mother betrayed him to the Franco government because of his unspoken leftist ideas.
+He keeps asking his mother (Núria Espert) what happened to his father, and eventually learns that his mother betrayed him to the Franco government because of his outspoken leftist ideas.
 Fando imagines bizarre scenarios where his father is tortured and mutilated.
 Many of his visions present his mother as a monster who gouges out his father's eyes, or makes love to his captors in front of him, in addition to other gruesome and scatalogical horrors.
 Fando also shows signs of sexual interest in his libidinous aunt Clara (Anouk Ferjac) and a neighbor girl, Thérèse (Jazia Klibi), as he lives a miserable existence acting out the cruelty of his mother with small cruelties of his own.

 Long Live the Dead!